 As a self-published author, audiobooks form an increasing proportion of my monthly revenue from book sales.
 It’s easier than ever for indie authors to create or self-publish their first audiobook.
 You need the right equipment, some technical know-how and a budget for working with an audiobook narrator.

-In this post, I’ll answer these questions based on my experiences narrating and self-publishing the Art of Writing a Non-Fiction Book.
+In this guide, I’ll explain how to make an audiobook, based on my experiences narrating and self-publishing the Art of Writing a Non-Fiction Book and several other audiobooks.

 Should You Create an Audiobook?

-Non-fiction is easier to narrate than fiction.
-You don’t have to spend as much time worrying about the voices of characters or putting on accents.
+Non-fiction, like self-help or business, is easier to narrate than fiction, like thrillers or mysteries.
+You don’t have to spend as much time worrying about characters’ voices or putting on accents.

 Are you comfortable speaking in front of a microphone?

 Narrating an audiobook is a performance.
 It’s your job to entertain, inform or inspire your readers…. or in this case, listeners.

 That could mean enunciating certain words, using dramatic pauses, and learning when to talk loudly or quietly.
 It’s a different skill to writing.